elehobica/build-pico/README.md

-# build-pico
+# Build-Pico

-This is a GitHub Action for building projects for the Raspberry Pi Pico series.
+This is a GitHub Action for building projects with C/C++ for the Raspberry Pi Pico series.

 ![workflow](https://github.com/elehobica/build-pico/actions/workflows/test_RPi_Pico_WAV_Player.yml/badge.svg)

+## Overview
+* Pico SDK 2.1.1
+* Projects with CMakeLists.txt

 ## Usage
 To use this GitHub Action in your workflow, add the following step to your `.github/workflows/your-workflow.yml` file:

 * For Raspberry Pi Pico